avivperets26/2048-hexagon-react-ts/README.md

 I will continue to develope the game but for now its uncomplete from my opinion. feel free to give an hand.

+Next Goals:
+Finishing build the unit testing
+Scale the game to dynamic radius
+Build both client and fetch option as fanctionality.
+Adding more animations.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.